The view looking down at Angels Landing inside Zion Canyon.

 Indeed, most visitors flock to Zion National Park vs. Bryce Canyon National Park.
 In 2022, 4.7 million people had adventures in Zion, while only half went to Bryce.

 As for the best time, March through May and September through October would be great, as you won’t be battling crowds, and your weather will still be great!
-When visiting Zion to Bryce Canyon, temperatures could be as chilly as freezing and snowing while getting into the 100s.
+When traveling from Zion to Bryce Canyon, temperatures can be as chilly as freezing, with snow, while getting into the 100s.
 It’s a unique area with a wide range of weather outcomes.

 Just after starting the Angels Landing hike.
 The top of Angels Landing is direction in front - but up 1,100 feet.